rxantos/tubras/tools/irrb/doc/material_panel.rst

 You may also choose "Custom" if you have created your own material type.
 When "Custom" is selected, a field named "Custom Name" will appear.
 Use this field to enter your custom material name.

-**Lighting** - Whether or not this material will be lit.
+**Lighting** - Enable lighting.

-**Backface Culling** -  Whether or not backface culling is enabled.
+**Backface Culling** -  Enable backface culling.
 If enabled, backfaces won't be visible.
 If disabled, backfaces will be visible (double-sided).

-**ZWriteEnable** - Whether or not the zbuffer is writable.
+**ZWriteEnable** - Enable zbuffer writing.

-**Normalize Normals** -  Whether or not the normals should be normalized.
+**Normalize Normals** -  Normalize normals after loading.
 Use this if the mesh is lit and scaled.

-**Link Diffuse** - Whether or not to link the diffuse color to Blender's material diffuse property.
+**Link Diffuse** - Link the diffuse color to Blender's material diffuse property.

-**Gouraud** - Whether or not to use Gouraud or flat shading.
+**Gouraud** - Use Gouraud or flat shading.

-**Frontface Culling** - Whether or not frontface culling is enabled.
+**Frontface Culling** - Enable frontface culling.
 If enabled, frontfaces won't be visible.
 If disabled, frontfaces will be visible.

-**Fog** - Whether or not fog is enabled for this material.
+**Fog** - Enable fog.

-**Use MipMaps** - Whether or not mipmaps are enabled.
+**Use MipMaps** - Enable using mipmaps.

-**Use Blender Textures** - Whether or not to use textures/images from Blender's texture slots.
+**Use Blender Textures** - Use textures/images from Blender's texture slots.
+If a UV layer has an image assigned to it and also has images in the texture slots, the images in the texture slots are used if the options is enabled.

 **ZBuffer** - ZBuffer comparison method for depth buffer test.
 "Never" (disabled), "Less or Equal", "Equal", "Less", "Not Equal" "Greator or Equal", "Greator", "Always".

-**Antialiasing** - Whether or not anti-aliasing is enabled (EAAM_LINE_SMOOTH).
+**Antialiasing** - Enable anti-aliasing (EAAM_LINE_SMOOTH).

 **Color Material** - Defines the interpretation of vertex color in the lighting equation.
 Values should be chosen from E_COLOR_MATERIAL.
 When lighting is enabled, vertex color can